uktrade/DIT-design-history/app/posts/data-hub/2022-04-07-interaction-cards.md

 5. Users were encountering some problems

 ### User problems
-The User Researcher on the project had heard a number of comments from users whilst conducting research for other parts of Datahub.
+The User Researcher on the project had heard a number of comments from users whilst conducting research for other parts of Data Hub.
 So, while no specific research was run on this area, we had a good feel for the problems users were facing.
 This included:

 * It was hard to scan the content
 * It was difficult to find specific information from the list of interactions